-Motorola teases ThinkPhone ahead of CES launch
+Motorola teases ThinkPhone ahead of CES launch, it has a red button!

-(Pocket-lint) - Few laptop brands are as instantly recognisable as Lenovo's ThinkPad notebooks.
+Few laptop brands are as instantly recognisable as Lenovo's ThinkPad notebooks.
 Even if they are usually seen rolled out in enterprises as work/business machines rather than chosen by individual consumers, it's a brand that's outlived many others.

 Now, Lenovo-owned Motorola is about to launch a phone to work alongside it.
 It's called the ThinkPhone and its styling and design are clearly meant to fit in seamlessly with the look of the modern ThinkPad machines.